 2. What Kind of Baby Bathtub Should I Use?

-To prevent slipping and sliding, we recommend using a contoured baby bathtub or one with an internal sling for baby bath support.
+To prevent slipping and sliding, we recommend using a baby bathtub that's contoured and/or has an internal sling for support.
 When your child starts rolling and crawling (at around 6 months), your regular bathtub should be fine to use with an extremely low water level.

 Though it probably goes without saying, always supervise your infants and small children during bath time.

 3. How to Introduce Your Baby to Bath Time

 Whether you sing lullabies or read plastic bath books aloud, baby bath time allows incredible bonding opportunities between you and your little one – and skin-to-skin contact is crucial for your baby’s sensory development.

 While some babies can’t get enough of “splish-splashing”, others can’t stand it.
 Just like any new experience, it can be a shock to the system.
 Slowly ease your child into it by:

 - Choosing a time when your baby is relaxed, not when they’re tired or immediately after they’ve eaten.